-Deadman’s Beach Bar & Grill – Right on the beach, swim in from your boat or land with a tender on Little Deadman’s Bay and walk along the beach.
+Deadman’s Beach Bar & Grill – (Closed for now) Right on the beach, swim in from your boat or land with a tender on Little Deadman’s Bay and walk along the beach.
 Pizza oven, cocktails and lots of great local food awaits you here.
 Don’t forget to stop by and listen to the Steel Pan band every Sunday around lunchtime.
 Very casual, so no need to dress up.

 This is the third largest island of the British Virgin Islands.
 Virgin Gorda is also known as the “Fat Virgin” and legend has it that Chrisopher Columbus saw the shape of the island as a reclining woman.
 This beautiful island has many anchorages to explore and therefore too many great restaurants and bars to mention unless you taxi around and really enjoy some of the great views from some of the bars and restaurants.
 Here are a few that is easy to reach from your charter yacht at anchor.